Track Your Teen's Driving Practice Hours

 “Practiced left turns at signalized intersections, daylight, 35 minutes”

 If your state has an official log form, use it.
-Otherwise, a spreadsheet or the Zutobi progress tracker works.
+Otherwise, a spreadsheet or the Zutobi driving log works.

-The PTTG tracks your teen's progress by skill, not just by total hours.
-Each lesson marks specific abilities as practiced, and the system flags remaining gaps.
+The system tracks your teen’s progress by skill, not just by total hours.
+The driving log records each drive, and the PTTG flags remaining gaps.

 Give your teen the safety advantage.
 Start the Zutobi Parent Driving System.